I don’t profess to know a lot about interior design, but I do know that curtains can make a room feel luxe, polished, and complete.

 One day I was on Haute Look, and I saw some beautiful white blackout curtains with a black border on the sides.
-On Haute Look they were about $40 a panel plus shipping, which isn't awful, but still a bit more than I usually spend.
-I googled the brand and landed on this website which was selling them for $30 a panel after coupon plus free shipping.
+On Haute Look they were about $40 a panel plus shipping, which isn’t awful, but still a bit more than I usually spend.
+I googled the brand and landed at Best Home Fashion’s website which was selling them for $30 a panel after coupon plus free shipping.
 Sold!

 People, I love you all dearly, so please for the love of decor, steam or iron your curtains before hanging them.
 There are some curtains that look great when thrown in the dryer with a damp towel, but most will need a good iron or steaming.
 It’ll make them hang beautifully.